x07x08/steam-nano-patcher/README.md

 After that, get a [binary](https://github.com/x07x08/steam-nano-patcher/releases) or compile one and choose how you want to install it.

+Scripts will be updated independently of tagged releases.

 ## Executable (`exe` folder)

 1. Place `src/js/injector/injector.js` / `scripts/js/injector/injector.js` in `steam_nano_patcher/js/injector`, relative to the executable.